OpenNMT/CTranslate/README.md

 ## Using

-### Client
+### Clients

-See `cli/translate --help`.
-It has the same interface as the `translate.lua` script in OpenNMT while adding the ability to work with the standard input and output.
+See `--help` on the clients to discover available options and usage.
+They have the same interface as their Lua counterpart.

 ### Library